TheEt1234/libox_computer/DOCS.md

 - you can disable it if it isn't right for your world
 - You can set a setting that will force the world modifying functions to wait more
 - The `dig_node` function will *always* wait the amount of time the tool takes to destroy the node, keep that in mind *when limiting the other actions..., so don't make placing take 2x more as digging... :>*.. but no please nobody wants to wait painfully long amounts of time....

+# Do you have suggestions?
+please let me know